We all go to work expecting to have a safe environment, day in and day…

 Health care workers have to go to work no matter what, facing the rough possibility that they could get severely sick.
 Who is going to take care of the health worker that usually takes care of others?
 There are so many various strains of viruses and bacteria.
 Workers in the health care biggest threats are tuberculosis, MRSA, bloodborne diseases, Ebola virus, and more.

 The harmful products being inhaled in the mining field can cause the workers to be more susceptible to getting sick.
 Silica is everyday toxic dust that minefield workers tend to run into.
 Inhaling this harmful dust all day can cause the worker to develop silicosis.
-Silicosis is a form of lung disease that can progress into pulmonary fibrosis and leave permanent scar damage on the lungs.
+A silicosis is a form of lung disease that can progress into pulmonary fibrosis and leave permanent scar damage on the lungs.

 Several serious types of workplace illnesses come at the cost of working certain jobs.
 The following are some types of occupational illnesses that can be covered under workers’ compensation: